 The Triumph of the Berlin Airlift

-The Berlin Airlift also had significant geopolitical implications.
-It gathered international attention and showcased the stark contrast between the two ideological camps.
-The Soviet Union’s attempt to starve the people of Berlin into submission ultimately failed, highlighting the flaws of communism and strengthening the resolve of the Western Allies to protect democratic values.
+The Berlin Airlift also had very important political consequences.
+It attracted global attention and proved the full contrast between two ideologies systems.
+Ironically, the strategy of the Soviet Union to starve the people of Berlin into submission did not do the trick, that would demonstrate some of the problems of communism and in turn reinforce the determination of the Western Allies to ensure that democracy was defended in the region.

 The End of the Berlin Airlift

-The Berlin Airlift officially ended on May 12, 1949.
-By that time, the Soviets had lifted the blockade due to the international pressure and the realization that their efforts had been unsuccessful.
-However, the impact of the airlift was long-lasting.
-It solidified the division of Germany and laid the groundwork for the establishment of two separate states: the Federal Republic of Germany in the West and the German Democratic Republic in the East.
+The Berlin Airlift, came to its formal conclusion on May 12, 1949.
+By that time, the Soviets had lifted what you might call the ‘blockade’ due to the diplomatic pressure and pressure put which the attempt failed for Soviet plan.
+However, the effect of the airlift was far reaching as discussed below.
+It solidified the division of Germany and laid the groundwork for the establishment of two separate states: The Germany country is bifurcate into two; there are the Federal Republic of Germany in the West and the German Democratic Republic in the East.

 Legacy and Lessons Learned